metaseed/metaGo/src/metaJump/README.md

 ### go to any character on screen
 1. type <kbd>Alt</kbd>+<kbd>/</kbd> to tell I want to *go* somewhere.
 (Trigger)
-2. type the characters(stands for the target location) on screen, metaGo will show you some decorator codes(candidate target locations) encoded with characters. (you could hold the <kbd>/</kbd>(configurable) to hide the location decorators, release to show again)
+2. type the characters(stands for the target location) on screen, metaGo will show you some decorator codes(candidate target locations) encoded with characters. (to see the characters behind the decoration, you could press the <kbd>shift</kbd>+<kbd>/</kbd>(configurable) to hide the location decorators for a short while(default 560ms))
 3. you could continue type characters following the target location to narrow down the possible targets range, or type the code decoration characters of one location to *go* to that target location.

 > at any time press <kbd>ESC</kbd> to cancel the command; <kbd>Backspace</kbd> to cancel last typed char in target-char-sequence. (<kbd>Backspace</kbd> triggers 'step-cancel')